AnthonyNicklin/meat-free/README.md

 version of Python the application was using.
 I also had to install and set Gunicorn in the Procfile for the application to build successfully.

+Microsoft IE and Edge browsers do not support 'embed' elements by default without the end user having to amend their security settings.
+Having the charts display using the 'img' element was a easy fix but this would mean sacrificing the charts being interactive across all browsers.
+After some research I found a script on Stack Overflow that would detect the browser and version.
+I used this script to control how the charts are to be displayed base on browser being used.

 There are no differences between the deployed version of the project found here and its development version.

 #### How to deploy the code locally